Numan71417/Rental-App/README.md

    ```
    cd server
-   npm start
+   npm run dev
    ```

 2. Start the React client:

    ```
    cd client
-   npm start
+   npm run dev
    ```

-3. Access the application in your web browser at `http://localhost:3000`.
+3. Access the application in your web browser at `http://localhost:5173`.

 ## Usage